mhcoen/mcp-relay/README.md

 **The relay is global.** The buffer at `~/.relay_buffer.db` is shared across all projects.
 Claude Desktop has no concept of which project you're working on—it's a general-purpose chat interface—so per-project isolation isn't practical.
 This is intentional: one user, one machine, one relay.

 If you switch projects in Code, the relay comes with you.
-Old messages from the previous project may still be there; use `relay_clear()` or `/relay clear` if you want a fresh start.
+Old messages from the previous project may still be there; use `relay_clear()` if you want a fresh start.
 If you want separate conversations in Desktop for different projects, just start a new chat there.

 **Large files are slow.** For messages a page or two in length, the relay is fast.
 For large files, it's faster to drag them directly into the interface you want.
 You can still send accompanying context via relay.